ArduPilot/ardupilot_wiki/common/source/docs/common-imu-notch-filtering.rst

 Dynamic Harmonic Notch
 ======================
 If there is an RPM sensor set up on RPM 1, the harmonic notch reference frequency can be set dynamically using the RPM 1 sensor.
-The harmonic notch reference frequency parameter, INS_HNTCH_FREQ, is used to indicate the lowest rotor speed for which the RPM sensor should be used to dynamically set the harmonic notch reference frequency.
+The harmonic notch reference frequency parameter, :ref:`INS_HNTCH_FREQ <INS_HNTCH_FREQ>`, is used to indicate the lowest rotor speed for which the RPM sensor should be used to dynamically set the harmonic notch reference frequency.
 It is recommended that this be set to half of the governed rotor speed.

-First, ensure that the RPM 1 data is valid and scaled to the rotor speed using the RPM_SCALING parameter.
-Then set the INS_HNTCH_REF parameter to 1 which will enable the dynamic setting of the harmonic notch.
+First, ensure that the RPM 1 data is valid and scaled to the rotor speed using the :ref:`RPM_SCALING<RPM_SCALING>` parameter.
+Then set the :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` parameter to 1 which will enable the dynamic setting of the harmonic notch.
 The harmonic notch feature will automatically scale the RPM sensor data to Hz.
-If for some reason the RPM sensor can not be set to the rotor speed, then the INS_HNTCH_REF parameter can be used to scale the RPM Sensor data.
+If for some reason the RPM sensor can not be set to the rotor speed, then the :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` parameter can be used to scale the RPM Sensor data.
 For example, let's say the RPM sensor was measuring engine RPM which was geared at 10 to 1 to the rotor RPM.
-Then the INS_HNTCH_REF parameter would be set to 0.1 to scale the RPM sensor data for the rotor RPM.
+Then the :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` parameter would be set to 0.1 to scale the RPM sensor data for the rotor RPM.
 So here are the settings for the dynamic harmonic notch.

 - Set :ref:`INS_HNTCH_ENABLE <INS_HNTCH_ENABLE>` = 1 to enable the harmonic notch
 - Set :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` = 1 to set the harmonic notch reference value to the RPM sensor data.